likicv/usysml-test-cases/test_cases.md

 }
 ```

-with no errors, but issues a warning:
+with no errors, and issues the following warning:

 ```sysml